Deep dive of Route Sharding in OpenShift 4

 postgresql-1-xhhrt 1/1 Running 0 36m

-The route exposed of the services for our new brand applications are:
+The exposed route for our new application is:

 # oc get route